-In August 2016, our board of directors authorized a \$500.0 million share repurchase which will be funded from available working capital.
-The repurchase authorization will expire on August 31, 2018.
+On February 24, 2017, our board of directors authorized a \$500.0 million increase to our existing share repurchase program, bringing the total authorization to \$1.0 billion, funded from available working capital.
+This authorization is an increase to the existing \$500 million repurchase authorization previously approved by our board of directors in August 2016.
+Additionally, our board of directors extended the term of the repurchase authorization, which will now expire on December 31, 2018.
 Although our board of directors has authorized a share repurchase program, the share repurchase program does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares.
 The share repurchase program could affect the price of our common stock, increase volatility and diminish our cash reserves.
 In addition, it may be suspended or terminated at any time, which may result in a decrease in the price of our common stock.